petender/1126agentdemo/README.md

 1. Enter your name when prompted
 2. Wait for the "GET READY!" countdown
+3. **Watch the target carefully** - it will switch between RED and BLUE colors
-3. When the target appears, press SPACE as quickly as possible
+4. **ONLY shoot when the target is RED** - press SPACE as quickly as possible
+5. **DO NOT shoot when the target is BLUE** - you will lose immediately!
-4. Your reaction time will be displayed along with the result
+6. Your reaction time will be displayed along with the result
-5. Press SPACE to play again or ESC to quit
+7. Choose to play again or quit

 ## Controls

 - **Type**: Enter your name
 - **ENTER**: Confirm name input
-- **SPACE**: Shoot / Play again
+- **SPACE**: Shoot (ONLY when target is RED!)
-- **ESC**: Quit game
+- **Ctrl+C**: Quit game

+## Game Rules

+- 🔴 **RED Target**: SHOOT!
+Press SPACE as fast as you can
+- 🔵 **BLUE Target**: DON'T SHOOT!
+Wait for it to turn red
+- ⏱️ **Time Limit**: React within 0.6 seconds when target is RED
+- ❌ **Instant Loss**: Shooting on BLUE means immediate game over

 ## Win Condition

-React in less than 0.3 seconds (300 milliseconds) to win!
+React in less than 0.6 seconds (600 milliseconds) while the target is RED to win!

 Have fun testing your reflexes! 🎯